Risk Factors Associated With Severe Motorcycle Accident Injuries

 Riding At A High Rate Of Speed

 Riding at a high rate of speed dramatically increases the chances of a serious accident.
-In fact, it’s one of the main risk factors for having an accident.
+It’s one of the main risk factors for having an accident.
 Is it exhilarating to ride at high speeds?
 You bet.
 Is it dangerous?
 Absolutely.
 Riding faster makes it harder to react to dangers and if you do hit something, moving faster makes you hit harder.

 Additionally, if you ride really fast and are under the influence of alcohol, the risk more than doubles.
 It goes up exponentially.
 The bottom line here is simple.
 Riding fast might be fun but it’s also incredibly dangerous.
 So, always ride at a safe speed and obey all posted speed limits.

 Riding In Bad Weather

 Riding in bad weather is a major risk factor that often leads to serious accidents.
 Serious accidents mean serious injuries or worse for riders.
 What kind of bad weather should you avoid riding whenever possible?
 Anytime there’s rain, strong winds, or any other type of storm, riding your motorcycle is more hazardous than normal.

 What might you encounter if you ride during bad weather?
 You could end up running over debris on the road or losing control when you hit a patch of water or ice.
 In either case, the risk of a serious accident goes up dramatically.